OpenPodcar/OpenPodcar/README.md

 roslaunch podcar podcar.launch
 ```

-If the USB ports are well set up, the vehicle can then be simply controlled with the joystick as follows:
+If there is no error, the vehicle can then be simply controlled with the joystick as follows:
-- Y-axis for speed control
+- move the Y-axis for speed control
-- X-axis for steering control
+- move X-axis for steering control

+The video below shows a remote control drive of the OpenPodcar by a passenger.

 https://user-images.githubusercontent.com/34858915/167232380-c03a253a-c92c-4cf6-9b76-fccac6fb3c3a.mov

-### B. Move_base Control
+### C. Move_base Control

 This section explains how to drive the OpenPodcar in autonomous control mode using GMapping, move_base and the TEB planner.
-- Check that the lidar Ethernet, Pololu USB and Arduino USb cables are all connected to the laptop
-- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` from `launch/podcarsim2real_laser_scan_matcher.launch` to the global path of Velodyne point_cloud launch file corresponding to that of your laptop
+- Change this line ` <include file="/YourPath/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` in `launch/podcarsim2real_laser_scan_matcher.launch`to correspond to the global path of Velodyne point_cloud launch file in the laptop
 - open a first terminal and type:
 ```
 cd OpenPodcar/catkin_ws/src/podcar